 This IRWIN Drill Bit Set is designed for general use and features a 3/8-inch shortened shank.
 M-2 high-speed steel is used to make these drill bits, which provide strength, heat, and wear resistance.
-They’re quite good and sharp, and they work well in steel and wood.
+They’re pretty good and sharp, and they work well in steel and wood.

 5. DEWALT MASONRY DRILL BIT SET

-This drill bit is well known for rapidly and effortlessly piercing through concrete without making it dusty or difficult to deal with.
+This drill bit is well known for rapidly and effortlessly piercing through concrete without making it dusty or challenging to deal with.
 On tough concrete jobs, the quality and design, as well as the strength of the bits, will astound you.

 They appear to be quite decent for the price.
 They fit perfectly in the chuck of a Dewalt hammer drill.